Kinesiology and Physical Education

 Opportunities to excel

 UMaine is the state’s largest research institution, and our undergraduates are able to work alongside faculty on groundbreaking studies.
-A unique option is the Logan 3+3 program, which allows KPE students to spend three years at UMaine and three years at Logan College of Chiropractic in St. Louis, MO.
-When they complete their studies, they earn a degree and license in chiropractic medicine.
-The outdoor education minor offers hands-on experience in paddle sports, climbing wall instruction and challenge course facilitation.
-This minor also prepares students to sit for the rigorous Maine Guide exam offered by the Maine Department of Inland Fisheries and Wildlife.
+The Outdoor Leadership program offers hands-on experience in paddle sports, climbing wall instruction and challenge course facilitation.
+It also prepares students to sit for the rigorous Maine Guide exam offered by the Maine Department of Inland Fisheries and Wildlife.
 UMaine’s Health Professions Office offers close advising and career counseling for students interested in applying to medical school.

 I’m ready to apply.
 Where do I go?

 Visit go.umaine.edu for an application, as well as information about academics and life at UMaine.